scipy-conference/scipy_proceedings/papers/oleksandr_pavlyk/numba/svml.rst

 These intrinsics are available for IA-32 and Intel |R| 64 architectures running on supported operating systems.

 The SVML intrinsics are vector variants of corresponding scalar math operations using ``__m128``, ``__m128d``, ``__m256``, ``__m256d``, and ``__m256i`` data types.
-They take packed vector arguments, perform the operation on each element of the packed vector argument, and return a packed vector result.
+They take packed vector arguments, simultaneously perform the operation on each element of the packed vector argument, and return a packed vector result.
+Due to low overhead of the packing for aligned contiguously laid out data, vector operations may offer speed-ups over scalar operations which are proportional to the width of the vector register.

 For example, the argument to the ``_mm_sin_ps`` intrinsic is a packed 128-bit vector of four 32-bit precision floating point numbers.
-The intrinsic computes the sine of each of these four numbers and returns the four results in a packed 128-bit vector.
+The intrinsic simultaneously computes values of the sine function for each of these four numbers and returns the four results in a packed 128-bit vector, all within about the time of scalar evaluation of only one argument.

 Using SVML intrinsics is faster than repeatedly calling the scalar math functions.
 However, the intrinsics may differ from the corresponding scalar functions in accuracy of their results.